Dask and ITK for large scale image analysis

 A Worked Example

 Let’s start with a full example applying Richardson Lucy deconvolution to a stack of light sheet microscopy data.
-This is the same data that we showed how to load in our last blogpost on image loading:
+This is the same data that we showed how to load in our last blogpost on image loading.
+You can access the data as tiff files from google drive here, and the access the corresponding point spread function images here.

 # Load our data from last time¶ import dask.array as da imgs = da.from_zarr("AOLLSMData_m4_raw.zarr/", "data")